oneapi-src/level-zero-spec/core/PROG.md

 ### Prefetch and Memory Advice
 **Shared** allocations may be prefetched to a supporting device via the ::xeCommandListEncodeMemoryPrefetch API.

-Additionally, an application may provide memory advices for a **shared** allocation via the ::xeMemAdvise API, to override driver heuristics or migration policies.
+Additionally, an application may provide memory advices for a **shared** allocation via the ::xeCommandListEncodeMemAdvise API, to override driver heuristics or migration policies.

-@todo [**Ben**] make MemAdvise a command list encode function
 @todo [**Ben**] more details from discussion about what prefetch and memadvise do and _when_ they should be used; sample code?

 ## Images